 Social, Play-Based: Children and families are given opportunities to play within a social setting which allows them to practice the skills they are learning.

 Social Skills Groups

-For ages 2 – 6 years*.
+For ages 2 – 8 years*.
 CDI offers several different groups for children working on their social skills with peers.
-Using a play-based, therapists focus on helping children build self-regulation, attention, peer engagement, communication and problem solving skills.
+Using a play-based approach, therapists focus on helping children build self-regulation, attention, peer engagement, communication, and problem-solving skills.
 Groups meet weekly for 1.5 hours.

 Parent Support Groups

 For parents and caregivers of children who are receiving early intervention services.
 Groups address common challenges and successes with raising children with different developmental needs and what to expect when children turn three and enter the education system.
 Group meets weekly for 1.5 hours with a mental health professional.

 Support your child’s handwriting skills in a fun Zoom group with CDI’s Occupational Therapy team!
 Each group offers a holistic approach to developing fine motor and letter formation skills by integrating multi-sensory modalities with components from Handwriting Without Tears®.
 Classes meet weekly online for 1 hour for 4 weeks.
 A level 1 class for ages 3-5-year-olds is held on Mondays from 4-5pm and a level 2 class for ages 3-5-year-olds are held on Tuesdays from 4-5pm.
 Handwriting online 2021

 A licensed Occupational Therapist will lead you in activities that use household items that engage your child in sound, touch, smell and movement to help develop your child’s curiosity and ability to make sense of their world.
 Classes meet weekly online for 1 hour for 4 weeks.
 Classes for ages 18-24 months are held on Fridays from 9-10am.
 Sensory Learners Group Online